ADesprets/apic_scripts/README.md

 There are two aspects to operate in the context of API Connect:
 * The YAML for each API and Product and the WSDL in case of a SOAP API
-* The content of the YAML for fined grained control, for example, managing the Licences and Terms section, or managing endpoint within properties for each catalog.
+* The content of the YAML for fined grained control, for example, managing the Licenses and Terms section, or managing endpoint within properties for each catalog.

-For the first case, manipulating the all yaml file, most of the work is performed using athe apic command within the toolkit.
+For the first case, manipulating the all yaml file, most of the work is performed using the apic command within the toolkit.
 For the second case, we need to modify the content of the file, two approaches here:
-* Using scripts to replace strings within the yaml that are pre positionned
+* Using scripts to replace strings within the yaml that are pre positioned
 * Using a YAML/Swagger parser.
 We will illustrate the latest in this tutorial.

-Here is the output of the appic -h command
+Here is the output of the apic -h command for the V5 version of API Connect
 ```
 Syntaxe : OPTIONS DE COMMANDE apic